cbeauchesne/flask-camp/cms/README.md

 cooker conf
 redis conf
 admin can rename user
-rate limit must be configurable rate limit must be configurable by role
+rate limit must be configurable by role => use cost function more test on delete more test on logs more test!
-Test rate limiter
-more test on delete
-more test on logs
-more test!